 Install New Bathroom Hardware and Update Your Shower

 Replacing the faucet and handles may seem like a daunting task, but it’s actually a very simple process.
 There are countless tutorials available online that can walk you through, step by step, and it should only take you about an hour to complete.
 Consider switching to a modern brushed steel finish, or a waterfall faucet with a bronze finish.
-My boyfriend and I retiled my bathroom shower this winter and it was a very easy DIY project to do.
-We kept the tile saw in the garage and it wasn't too terribly cold.
+I recently retiled my bathroom shower this winter and it was a very easy DIY project to do.
+I kept the tile saw in the garage and it wasn’t too terribly cold.

 The joint system helps keep installation simple and quick.
 The walls can be trimmed on site for custom cuts and can be installed over tile.
 And each wall is manufactured from durable Serica™ material.
 The joints of the Choreograph™ collection leave a minimal seam for a finished look that conceals the silicone.
 This makes it easy to clean the shower walls and maintain them over time.

 While basic white is usually the safest bet, there are so many different ways to decorate your walls that can bring in new life.
 Even a simple coat of paint can set a room apart.
 Bright colors can open up a room and make it feel more cheerful during the colder months.
 Or you can go with deeper earth tones to make a room feel rustic and cozy.
 Choosing a different, complementary color for an accent wall can bring in some variety if you feel like everything is blurring together.
 If you want to add a subtle pattern to the wall that’s not too overwhelming, use a stencil or a patterned roller to apply a shiny glaze over a matte base.

 Turn Kitchen Cabinets into Shelving